George

 to obey the established Government.

-All obstructions to the execution of
+All obstructions to the execution of the

-the Laws, all combinations and associations, under
+Laws, all combinations and associations, under whatever

-whatever plausible character, with the real design
+plausible character, with the real design to direct,

-to direct, control, counteract, or awe the regular
+control, counteract, or awe the regular deliberation

-deliberation and action of the constituted authorities,
+and action of the constituted authorities, are destructive

-are destructive of this fundamental principle, and
+of this fundamental principle, and of fatal tendency.

-of fatal tendency.
-They serve to organize faction,
+They serve to organize faction, to give it an artificial

-to put, in the place of the delegated will of the
+and extraordinary force; to put, in the place of the

-nation, the will of a party, often a small but artful
+delegated will of the nation, the will of a party, often

-and enterprising minority of the community; and, according
+a small but artful and enterprising minority of the

-to the alternate triumphs of different parties, to
+community; and, according to the alternate triumphs

-make the public administration the mirror of the ill-concerted
+the mirror of the ill-concerted and incongruous projects

-and incongruous projects of faction, rather than the
+of faction, rather than the organ of consistent and

-organ of consistent and wholesome plans digested by
+wholesome plans digested by common counsels, and modified

-common counsels, and modified by mutual interests.
+by mutual interests.

 However combinations or associations